In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 Update: Sage Discount Codes!

-I’m not including the Sage Barista Express in this article, or the Barista Pro, as I think without the touch screen features these machines are firmly in the home barista semi-auto traditional espresso machine category.
+I’m not including the Sage Barista Express in this article, or the Barista Pro, as I think without the touch screen features these machines are firmly in the home barista semi-auto traditional espresso coffee machine category.

 Features: